CloudCycle/postgraphile-plugin-prefix-schema/README.md

 Only a single SQL schema may be used.
 If multiple schemas are used (which PostGraphile allows), the plugin will abort with an error.

+The plugin makes no attempt to adjust the names of enums which are specified using smart-comments on tables.

 Installation
 ------------